WITH A LITTLE

 CBBBS has collaborated with academic and nonprofit institutions to help improve the lives of low-income and at-risk youth including: the First Star UCLA Bruin Guardian Scholars Academy (BGSA) to provide high school foster youth with a four-year college preparatory program, along with one-on-one mentoring support by a caring adult; the Hispanic Heritage Foundation’s Latinas Public Service Academy to provide government and public policy training and instruction to 25 female high school juniors and seniors; and with with the USC Caruso Catholic Center to develop a mentoring partnership among schools in the USC area.

-In memory of Jimmie Carmack and supported by St. John’s Health Center Foundation, CBBBS plans activities including college and career, fitness and sports, arts and culture, and community service.
-Exposure to these activities offers a holistic approach to overall wellness.
+In memory of Jimmie Carmack and supported by the St. John’s Health Center Foundation, CBBBS plans activities for active matches and families in areas such as college and career, fitness and sports, arts and culture, and community service.
+Exposure to these activities offers a holistic approach to youth wellness and success.

 This pilot program extends the traditional match to help graduated youth to navigate the transition into adulthood.
 CBBBS professional program staff continue to provide match support with access to job postings, resume-building, speaking opportunities, college resources, community service opportunities, and more.
 CBBBS continues to track youth success.